 Click here to read the letter by Ministry of AYUSH.

 NEET entrance exam, conducted by National Testing Agency (NTA) from the year 2019 onwards.
-NEET 2019 will be held on May 5.
-Besides BUMS, the scores of NEET will also be used for admission to around 93,919 seats (66,771 MBBS and 27,148 BDS) offered in the medical and dental colleges of India.
+The offline entrance examination will be held on May 3.
+Besides BUMS, the scores of NEET will also be used for admission to around 103877 seats (76,928 MBBS and 26,949 BDS) offered in the medical and dental colleges of India.

 Until 2018, NEET UG was conducted by Central Board of Secondary Education (CBSE) as a single window entrance exam in pen and paper mode.
 The exam was generally conducted in the first Sunday of May.
 On April 28, 2016, through the directives of the Supreme Court of India, AIPMT (All India Pre-Medical Test) was scrapped.